Tenza/configurations/ArchLinux Installation/4 - Installations.md

 #### Steam

-Steam is not officially suported in ArchLinux, as such some fixes are needed to get things functioning properly.
+Steam is not officially supported in ArchLinux, as such some fixes are needed to get things functioning properly.

 <pre>
 pacman -S steam